gofore/angular-basic-training/typescript-and-tooling/README.md

 # Classes

-- Objects are like in any other programming language in that they
+- Like in other programming languages
   - can have constructors
   - implement interfaces
-  - extend other objects
+  - extend other classes
-- Can be passed around instead of other types if they are castable to other classes by properties (same applies to interfaces)
+- Can be casted to other classes if properties match (same for interfaces)

 ```typescript
 class Student {